I am back, I had a good break away from here, wish I could say “its nice to be back” but alas….it is not so.

 Paradoxically enough, I understand the xenophobia.
 I get it, this time the difference is that I am on the receiving end of it and it sucks.

 My experience here in Denmark has made me a more compassionate person.
 Opened my eyes to the reality that in my own country, I and thousands like me are and have been guilty of the same ish, I am accusing of Danes.

-So for everytime you want to express / impose your bigoted opinions and beliefs on someone else based entirely on the color of their skin, try and remember: this is a human being like me, with hopes, dreams and desires like mine.
+So for everytime you want to express/impose your bigoted opinions and beliefs on someone else based entirely on the color of their skin, try and remember: this is a human being like me, with hopes, dreams and desires like mine.

 That’s all I have folks.
 That’s about it.

 Oh and by the way, I am a very happy balanced person.
 I promise.
 I know the original post does not read that way, but I am.
-I had just moved to Denmark, I was in the midst to an immense culture shock.
+I had just moved to Denmark, I was in the midst of an immense culture shock.
 I lost myself in those first years here.
-I had to find myself again… that in itself has been a journey of it’s own.
+I had to find myself again… that in itself has been a journey of its own.